vudiep411/quickvids-about/CONTRIBUTING.md

 ## Submitting your own Contributions 🎉

 Push your branch into github and make a pull request.
 Make sure to document your changes clearly in the body and title of the pull request.
+(DO NOT work directly on main branch)

 Example of a good pull request: [fix/673][pr]